 3. Get a friend, fast

 If you are moving abroad alone, and don’t have much savings, or don’t have a job yet, you are going to need a room mate to survive.
 My first few years in Spain I loved having a room mate.
 There was always someone to grab a beer and a tapa with any given day of the week, to meet new people, or listen to how horribly my class went that day.
 I would also not worry about your room mate being native from the country you’re going to–I originally always wanted this but it is actually nice to be able to decompress after a full day with someone who literally and figuratively speaks your language.
-Facebook should have tons of groups for finding room mates, and sites like Stukers can set you up with others looking in your area.
+Facebook has tons of groups for finding room mates, and some pages like Badi can help you get connected with others looking for room mates.f2fdw2f

 4. Find a forum

 Look for expat groups in or around the area you are moving to.
 These are good places to ask questions about rent prices and terms or conditions that might seem strange to you or could be quite normal.
 Or even the opposite, a good place for people to tell you to get out now because your landlord is a crook.
 A warning–some expat groups can be exceptionally harsh.
 Don’t take it personally!